 Human Resource Accounting (HRAC) is the process of accounting for all available information related to the employees of an organization, their salaries, titles, positions, job descriptions and duties.
 HRAC also includes payroll processing and benefits administration.
 This term is often used by human resources professionals interested in learning more about how financial statements can be used to measure the performance of human resources functions.

 HR accounting is an attempt to identify, quantify and report the investments made in the human resources of a business organization.
-As modern accounting is based on the Money Measurement Concept, human resource is not presently accounted for.
+As modern accounting is based on the Money Measurement Concept, human resources is not presently accounted for.
 Hence HR accounting is essential to quantify the contribution of human resources.

 The aim of human resource accounting is to study the performance of the human resource in the organization.
 The performance of the human resources of an organization is measured in terms of profit and loss.
 The profitability of an organization is directly related to the cost of the resource to the organization, and the return on the cost of the resource.